 Imagine a gathering of 10,000 preppers at a convention somewhere in the heart of Las Vegas and at that convention every single prepper had brought their own fully stocked bug out bag.
 The same bug out bags that each person had diligently packed using checklists gleaned from various prepping blogs, YouTube videos and their own personal experience.
-I would bet that a high percentage of them, maybe 90% or greater would have one very simple piece of gear in there somewhere along with the fire-steel, water filters, emergency blankets and survival knives.
+I would bet that a high percentage of them, maybe 90% or greater would have one very simple piece of gear in there somewhere along with the fire-steel, water filters, a complete tackle box kit, emergency blankets, and survival knives.
 They would all have a survival fishing kit.

 The survival tin, which is usually the container for the survival fishing kit is I think one of the most discussed pieces of gear in prepper circles.
 A quick search on YouTube finds well over 100,000 videos of preppers showing the contents of their tins, opening up the survival tins they receive from internet shopping and discussing the range of life saving implements they have been able to squirrel away in the confines of these small boxes.

 I think the survival tin is so popular for a couple of reasons.
 They are really simple to make, just grab an assortment of items that you think can help you out if you are ever faced with some life or death survival scenarios.
 All you need, generally speaking are items that many of us already have lying around our homes somewhere.
 I put the contents of a sample survival kit below.

 - Small flashlight

 - Leatherman Micra

 - Ziploc bag

 - Survival fishing kit

 - Safety pins

 - Mirror – for signaling